-PART 8 COMPONENTS Image: Components CR SYSTEMS Image: Components Image: Components Image: Not provided by the engine manufacturer
+PART 8 COMPONENTS OR SYSTEMS

+not provided by the engine manufacturer

 Where a charge air cooler is used, is it considered to be part of the engine?

 Regulation (EU) 2017/654 Annex VI

 No, similar to the case for the engine coolant radiator or oil cooler and the cooling fan, the charge air cooler is generally part of the machine cooling system.
 Whilst the engine manufacturer is not prevented from providing a charge air cooler it is usually provided by the OEM.
 The OEM must select a charge air cooler that will comply with the requirements set by the engine manufacturer consistent with the type-approval of the engine.